Calebh101/About-This-PC/README.md

 # About This PC

+This is a small project I'm in the process of making, that is supposed to be like the `About This Mac` Apple utility, but for Linux and Windows, and some more OS-specific features.

 ### Notices

 This project utilizes Qt, which is licensed under the GNU Lesser General Public License (LGPL) version 3.